stacks-network/docs/_core/smart/tutorial.md

     npm init clarity-starter
     ```

-2. After the starter project was loaded up, you are asked to name the starter project.
-Feel free to hit ENTER to accept the default suggestion.
+2. After the starter project was loaded up, have to select a template and a name for your local folder.
+Feel free to hit ENTER both times to accept the default suggestion.

     ```bash
     ?
-Project name (clarity-starter-project)
+Template - one of [hello-world, counter]: (hello-world) ?
+Project name: (clarity-hello-world-project)
     ```

     Finally, the project dependencies are installed and your project is ready for development.

-3. The project is located in a new folder, `clarity-starter-project` by default.
+3. The project is located in a new folder, `clarity-hello-world-project` by default.
 Jump into the folder and have a look at the file structure:

     ```bash
-    cd clarity-starter-project
+    cd clarity-hello-world-project
     ls
     ```